-Email follow up is one of the most effective and under performed aspect of email marketing.
-Doing follow up effectively is hard, and it’s actually becoming harder.
+Email follow-up is one of the most effective and underperformed aspects of email marketing.
+Doing follow-up effectively is hard, and it’s actually becoming harder.

-You must have noticed that email marketing has become a highly competitive field in the passed few years.
+You must have noticed that email marketing has become a highly competitive field in the past few years.

 In fact, Radicati Group suggests that businesses around the world send about 281 billion emails to their leads and customers daily.
 This is a lot of competition, obviously, but it’s going to get even more competitive, as the total number of business and consumer emails sent and received per day will grow to about 333 billion by the end of 2022.